 Included here is the latest version of our local MU Extension pasture weed and brush control reference sheets.
-This publicaiton is put together by agronomy specialists in southwest Missouri: weed and brush control (PDF)
+This publication is put together by agronomy specialists in southwest Missouri: weed and brush control (PDF)

 There are also two calibration guides.
-Page 1 (pdf) | Page 2 (pdf)
+Page 1 (PDF) | Page 2 (PDF)

 Intrusive and Noxious Weeds

 Information about herbicide treatments is available online in this online publication.
-Another resource is the MU Extension Guide sheet G-4970, Plants Poisonous to Livestock.
+Another resource is the MU Extension Guide sheet G4970, Plants Poisonous to Livestock.
 To learn more about poison hemlock, there is a story available on the Southwest Region News Service blog.

 Branding Cattle and Preventing Cattle Theft